Our School Ethos, Vision and Values

 At St Michael’s School we recognise that not all the children have the same experiences in life and therefore may be at a disadvantage with regard to using this experience to support them with their learning.

 As a result of this, the school in committed to providing curriculum enhancement opportunities throughout their time at St Michael’s which not only support their education, but personal development as well, such as: visit a castle or museum, stay overnight etc.

 When mapping out the long-term plan for the Curriculum these experiences have been considered with regards to the school trips that are offered each year.

-In addition, the school is a member of Durham School Sports Partnership which offers sporting experiences and competition through-out the year to different year groups.
+In addition, we carefully plan out sporting experiences and competitions through-out the year and for different year groups.
+Some of the sports children may participate in outside of their usual P.E. lessons are: Hoopstarz, Wheelchair basketball, cycling, golf, lacrosse, den-building and archery.
 This presents the children with opportunities to not only participate in a possible new sport but also gain the experience of competing against others.